The public warning signal is part of a multi-channel warning system

-- The general alarm signal is a regularly rising and falling sound (7 seconds each) lasting for one minute, or a warning issued using loudspeakers.
+- Public warning signal is a rising and falling sound that lasts for one minute, or a warning issued using loudspeakers.

-- The all clear signal is a continuous sound lasting for one minute.
+- The all-clear signal is a continuous sound that lasts for one minute.
 It indicates that the threat or danger has passed

 What to do if you hear the alarm signal